TQNL/Extract-Components-Library/README.md

 ### Context and Changes in Minecraft 1.20.5

-- **Macro Functions**: Introduced in 1.20.2, these functions allow the insertion of variables, enabling dynamic item manipulation.
+- Macro Functions: Introduced in 1.20.2, these functions allow the insertion of variables, enabling dynamic item manipulation.
-- **Item Components**: In 1.20.5, the NBT tags for items were replaced with a component-based system, altering how item counts and other attributes are stored and referenced.
+- Item Components: In 1.20.5, the NBT tags for items were replaced with a component-based system, altering how item counts and other attributes are stored and referenced.

 ### Problem with New System